AnnaFlow-QA/Take-Home-Assignment/README.md

 ## Next steps: API and data base testing

-## Enhancement to the app: "Favorite" feature
+## Enhancement to the app: "Favorite" and "Search" features